DIGITAL CONTENT: HOW I DISCOVERED THE TRUTH ABOUT WHAT REALLY WORKS

 3. It's got to have just the right word count

-Nobody starts reading with a full commitment to reach the end.
+Nobody starts reading content with a full commitment to reach the end.
 You have to work hard to keep giving audiences a reason to read the next line.
 And it all starts with the headline.
-It doesn't necessarily have to be clever, but it has to address what audiences are interested in.
+It doesn't necessarily have to be clever, but it has to at least capture what audiences are interested in.
 For example, if they are searching for "best New York cheesecake recipe," and you're sharing your wonderful New York cheesecake recipe, it makes no sense to have a witty headline that DOESN'T mention "best New York cheesecake recipe."